conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

 Local Recipes Index Repository
 ==============================

-The `local_recipes_index` repository is a special type of repository that you can't upload packages to or store binaries into.
-The purpouse of this feature is to enable contributors sharing package recipes with the community for libraries that might not be suitable for ConanCenter.
-It also also simplifies building binaries from a private `conan-center-index fork`, allowing absolute control over recipes, customization, and maintaining a stable repository snapshot, ensuring robustness against upstream changes in ConanCenter.
-For detailed setup and usage instructions, :ref:`see the dedicated section in the Conan DevOps Guide <devops_local_recipes_index>`.
+The `local_recipes_index` repository is a special type of repository to which you cannot upload packages or store binaries.
+The purpose of this remote is:

+- Enable contributors to share package recipes with the community, particularly for libraries that might not be suitable for ConanCenter.

+- It also simplifies the process of building binaries from a private `conan-center-index` fork, allowing absolute control over recipes, customization, and maintaining a stable repository snapshot.
+This ensures robustness against upstream changes in ConanCenter.
+  For detailed setup and usage instructions, see the dedicated section in the Conan DevOps Guide :ref:`devops_local_recipes_index`.

 Setup
 -----